Garrison School debates whether to commit to oil

 O’Rourke observed that voters who do not have children in school — the vast majority of Garrison’s electorate — tend to reject spending projects.
 Asked if residents might rally around something seen as fighting global warming, he said: “Maybe.
 I just don’t know.
 We can be hopeful.”

-A day later, O’Rourke added that a new federal tax law that limits the federal-tax deductibility of state and local taxes to $10,000 might also affect voter enthusiasm “for what some could view as non-essential elements of the project.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+A day later, O’Rourke added that a new federal tax law that limits the federal-tax deductibility of state and local taxes to $10,000 might also affect voter enthusiasm “for what some could view as non-essential elements of the project.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.